JasperHG90/rfcrew/README.md

 > [!WARNING]
 > This library is in development.
 Use at your own risk.

 A crew of AI agents for creating and evaluating Requests for Comments (RFCs).
-This project leverages CrewAI to orchestrate agents that can generate RFCs from notes and evaluate them against a ground truth.
+This project uses CrewAI to orchestrate agents that can generate RFCs from notes and evaluate them against a ground truth.

 ![Crew](./assets/RFCrew.png)